r-spatial/rgee/paper/paper.md

 ## Extraction of time series

-rgee can extract values from `ee.Image` and `ee.ImageCollection` objects at a certain location based on `ee.Geometry`, `ee.Feature`, `ee.FeatureCollection` and `sf` objects.
+rgee can extract values from `ee$Image` and `ee$ImageCollection` objects at a certain location based on `ee$Geometry`, `ee$Feature`, `ee$FeatureCollection` and `sf` objects.
 If the geometry is a polygon, users can summarize the values using built-in Earth Engine reducer functions.
 The code below explains how to extract the average areal rainfall from North Carolina counties using the [TerraClimate](https://developers.google.com/earth-engine/datasets/catalog/IDAHO_EPSCOR_TERRACLIMATE) dataset.

 ```r
 library(ggplot2)